preludeorg/test/tests/df7e62e0-8d37-4074-8752-32fdde9dc3f2/README.md

 Example output:
 ```
 [+] Starting test
-Netcat is not installed
+[bash -c nc -vz google.com 80]
+Netcat was able to connect
-[+] Completed with code: 104
+[+] Completed with code: 101
 ```
 Any attempts to use netcat are expected to be blocked by endpoint security controls.